rohitshukla01/XAI_Manuscript_Analyses/README.md

 ## ✅ Citation & Data Access

-📑 If you use this code in a publication, cite this repository.
+📑 If you use this code in a publication, please cite this repository/paper.

-🌐 Visit EDI portal for direct data acquisition: https://portal.edirepository.org/nis/home.jsp
+🌐 Visit EDI portal for direct data acquisition: https://portal.edirepository.org/nis/home.jsp.